MADISON, Wis. -- Wisconsin showed no ill effects from desert depression as the No. 24 Badgers whipped Purdue 41-10 on Saturday in the Big Ten opener.

 Melvin Gordon may have put his name in the Heisman Trophy ballot box by once again leading a rushing effort that left the Boilermakers helpless as they loaded the box to try and stop it.

-Gordon wowed the crowd of 80,772 at Camp Randall with 147 yards and three touchdowns.
+Gordon wowed the standing-room crowd of 80,772 at Camp Randall with 147 yards and three touchdowns.
 It's the fourth straight week that Gordon has amassed at least 140 rushing yards with a score.
+Even though he had an impressive 9.2 yards per carry on Saturday, his career rushing average actually went down from 10.1 to 9.95.

 It seems each week brings a career high for Gordon, who had career highs for rushing attempts and touchdowns against the Boilermakers.

-Early on, it appeared that Purdue was going to make the game interesting after Akeem Hunt put the Boilermakers in great field position with a 45-yard kickoff return.
+Early on, it appeared that Purdue was going to make the game interesting.
+Akeem Hunt put the Boilermakers in great field position with a 45-yard kickoff return.
 Seven plays later, Purdue quarterback Rob Henry ran for a 22-yard touchdown.

 Then Wisconsin quarterback Joel Stave had his third-and-8 pass intercepted by cornerback Ricardo Allen, who returned it 27 yards to the Wisconsin 10.